 At the age of eight Dana’s first “job” was at NHV pulling weeds for a penny a minute.
 After graduating from UNM with a bachelor’s in Accounting, Dana’s first professional job was working for Wells Fargo Institutional Trust in Los Angeles managing investments and trust assets for corporations such as Occidental Petroleum, Lockheed Martin, Stewart Title and several others.

-In 1999 the Institutional Trust Department moved Dana back to Albuquerque where she worked until June 2004 when she transitioned to work with her Dad, Sid Skaar, at National Heating and Ventilating.
+In 1999 the Institutional Trust Department moved Dana back to Albuquerque where she worked as a Vice President until June 2004 when she transitioned to work with her Dad, Sid Skaar, at National Heating and Ventilating.
 Sid and Dana shared an office for the first year until new office space was created and Dana became the day to day operations manager.

 In 2011 Dana added plumbing to National Heating and Ventilating’s menu of services to become a full mechanical/plumbing contractor doing projects as complicated as the renovation of UNM’s Health Sciences Building to replacing boilers and fabricating stainless duct for chemical applications.

 In early 2014 Dana became the company’s Qualifying Party with her MM-98.

 Dana served for six years as a Board Member of St. Martin’s Hospitality Center.
 She is a corporate trustee for the Health and Welfare Fund for the Sheet Metal Workers and continues to be on the Board of the Mechanical Contractor’s Association Worker’s Compensation Fund.